 The end of Discover Deals

 Sadly not all of the changes that have come to Discover since I’ve been a cardholder have been for the better.
 Back when I first joined, the company offered what they called Discover Deals in a special section on the site.
 This included additional cashback offers for retailers like JCPenney.com, Ulta.com, Gap.com, and more when cardholders shopped using Discover Deals links.
-Unfortunately this section has since been discontinued — but sites and apps such as Ebates (soon to be Rakuten) and Dosh can easily fill the hole left by this departure.
+Unfortunately, this section has since been discontinued — but sites and apps such as Rakuten (formerly Ebates) and Dosh can easily fill the hole left by this departure.

 Final Thoughts on the Discover It Card

-I was attracted to the Discover It card for its simple flat-rate cash back offer as well as the 5% quarterly categories that would make it easy to supplement my current rewards card.
+I was attracted to the Discover It card for its simple flat-rate cashback offer, as well as the 5% quarterly categories that would make it easy to supplement my current rewards card.
 While the more experienced version of me now realizes that the 1% base is not really competitive, the rotating category perk still makes this a solid pick in my opinion.

-Add in its lack of foreign transaction fees, a first-year bonus cash back doubling offer, and it’s downright pretty design and I was sold.
+Add in its lack of foreign transaction fees, a first-year bonus cashback doubling offer, and its downright pretty design, and I was sold.
 However my choice was further validated once I received the card and got to fully explore its tech integrations, security features, and the various other ways it allows me to save money.
 Plus, the company continues to make attractive decisions, from adding Mobile Wallets to a bonus category and offering Amazon gift cards in their rewards catalog.

-Even with my wife’s PNC card and my Uber Visa in the mix, there are still purchases where my Discover’s cash back wins out, allowing me to maximize my rewards all around.
-For all of those reasons I would recommend the Discover It card to anyone looking for a solid cash back card.
+Even with my growing credit card collection, there are still purchases where my Discover’s cashback wins out, allowing me to maximize my rewards all around.
+For all of those reasons, I would recommend the Discover It card to anyone looking for a solid and simple cashback card.